 The parents' guide to what's in this TV show.

-Parents need to know that Outer Banks is a teen drama about a local mystery and the young people trying to solve it.
-It's on the edgy side, with lots of strong language, underage drinking and smoking, and generally illegal behavior by minors.
-Everything goes as far as language is concerned: "F--k," "a--hole," "s--t, and the like are used frequently among both teens and adults.
-Perhaps thanks to a lack of adult supervision, teen characters also drink a lot and do drugs -- at parties, while they boat, and even first thing in the morning.
+Parents need to know that Outer Banks is a teen drama about a local mystery and the young people who are trying to solve it.
+It's on the edgy side, with strong language, underage drinking and smoking, and generally illegal behavior by minors.
+Everything goes as far as language is concerned: "F--k," "a--hole," "s--t," and the like are used frequently among both teens and adults.
+Teen characters also drink a lot and do drugs -- at parties, while they boat, and even first thing in the morning.
 Most adults' loyalties are suspect at best, which helps the teens justify their rebellious actions.
-Expect some physical contact between young couples, partial nudity, and the implication of teen sex.
-That said, for mature viewers, this intense drama is a binge-worthy watch with sharp writing and intriguing themes that touch on socioeconomic prejudice.
+Expect kissing between young couples (sex is implied and talked about), and teens spend much of the series in swimwear (board shorts, bikinis).
+The story mostly follows White men and includes a clichéd disabled villain who's rich, ruthless, and obsessed with finding a cure.
+But Black main and supporting characters (including biracial, Bahamian, and Gullah characters) add diversity to the series.
+For mature viewers, this intense drama is a binge-worthy watch with sharp writing and intriguing themes that touch on socioeconomic prejudice.

-In OUTER BANKS, it's been close to a year since John B (Chase Stokes) has seen or heard from his father, but he refuses to give up hope that he will return.
-When he and his friends make a discovery that draws them into a local murder mystery, clues begin to reveal what might have happened to his father and what he left for his son in the event hat he didn't return.
-As John B, JJ (Rudy Pankow), Pope (Jonathan Daviss), and Kiara (Madison Bailey) try to make sense of it all, they find themselves trailed by two men who will stop at nothing to find out what the teens know, monitored by local police with uncertain motives, and unsure who to trust as they're swept up in the mystery of a local shipwreck legend.
+In OUTER BANKS, it's been close to a year since John B (Chase Stokes) has seen or heard from his father, but he refuses to give up hope that he'll return.
+When John B and his friends make a discovery that draws them into a local murder mystery, clues start to reveal what might have happened to his father -- and what he left for his son in the event that he didn't return.
+As friends John B, JJ (Rudy Pankow), Pope (Jonathan Daviss), and Kiara (Madison Bailey) try to make sense of it all, they find themselves trailed by men who will stop at nothing to find out what the teens know, monitored by local police with uncertain motives, and unsure who to trust as they're swept up in the mystery of a local shipwreck legend.

 This edgy teen drama has the suck-you-in power of a top-of-the-line Dyson vacuum, and it just doesn't let go once it has you.
-When first we meet John B, it's tempting to dislike his chronic disregard for authority and his insistence on pulling his friends into the fray despite what repercussions might fall on them.
-As his story evolves, however, he becomes more sympathetic, helped mostly by the ginormous target affixed to his back after stumbling into a deadly mystery and refusing to give up on solving it once he discovers his dad's involvement.
-Suddenly this rebellious teen and the clues he unwittingly holds becomes Outer Banks’s most wanted, and former allies turn suspect on a dime.
+When first we meet John B in Outer Banks, it's tempting to dislike his chronic disregard for authority and his insistence on pulling his friends into the fray despite what repercussions might fall on them.
+But as his story evolves, he becomes more sympathetic, helped mostly by the ginormous target affixed to his back after he stumbles into a deadly mystery and refuses to give up on solving it once he discovers his dad's involvement.
+Suddenly, this rebellious teen and the clues he unwittingly holds becomes Outer Banks' most wanted, and former allies turn suspect on a dime.

-Outer Banks is an engrossing escape, especially for those with time to binge watch because it's so difficult to stop at just one episode.
+The drama and action that follow make for an engrossing escape, especially for those with time to binge-watch, because it's so difficult to stop at just one episode.
 It's sharply written around not just intriguing characters but also relevant themes related to socioeconomic disparity and prejudice.
 As John B lays it out, the community has two distinct classes: the well-off Kooks and the working-class Pogues.
-As tensions play out between the different groups, he and his friends symbolize the greater community tensions and, in the case of Kiara especially, the challenging of those same stereotypes.
+Although the series does underplay the role of race and ethnicity in class divides, preferring to discuss prejudice in the Outer Banks as solely an issue of wealth (or lack thereof), John B and his friends symbolize greater tensions around the haves and have-nots.
 Parents and older teens who watch together can discuss these issues as they relate to their own communities and experiences.